bingb0t5/im-in/README.md

 - add co-hosts
 - see neutral discovery-status messaging when broader public visibility is limited
 - allowlisted admins can use a hidden moderation page to review, archive, spam-mark, or manually override discovery decisions for public-facing activity listings
+- allowlisted admins also have hidden tooling for moderation settings, gallery review, imported-listing operations, feedback triage, and beta rollout controls

 ## Core User Flows

 ### Attendee flow

-- browse public activities on `/calendar`
+- browse public activities on `/explore`
 - open `/events/:slug`
 - RSVP directly as a signed-in user or guest
 - when guest email is optional for an activity, guests can join with just a name and add email later